06.03.2026

 - Knows who's speaking and remembers: Jamie learns to identify speakers and remember names linked to voices for future meetings.
 Speaker identification improves as you use the tool.

-- Privacy-first approach: Your data stays encrypted with AES in Frankfurt servers, compliant with GDPR.
-Audio files are permanently deleted after transcript generation.
+- Privacy-first approach: Your data stays encrypted with AES on servers in Germany, compliant with GDPR.
+Audio files are permanently deleted after your transcript is ready.

 Now without further ado, let's look at your alternatives.